 How’s it any different?

-And really, sleep training won’t last more than a few days (week tops) if your baby is ready.
+And really, sleep training won’t last more than a few days (two weeks tops even if you’re a gentle mama) if your baby is ready.

 Habits like the above can last for years…